 So, I started looking for some additional training where I could gain hands-on experience using CAD software.
 I also wanted to build a portfolio so I could more easily find work or get into a graduate program.

-Q: Why Architectural Design?
+Q: Why Building Design?
 How did you get interested in this field?

 Dorian: I have always been interested in the fields of art, design (from graphics to games), and human geography (how people interact with space).

 I also did quite well in the subjects of math and physics while in school.
 Architecture was one of the few careers that incorporated all of these aspects, which I have developed a great passion for over time.

 Q: How did you end up selecting Herzing College?
 What kind of search process did you go through?